Government Contract Finance

 - Bankers Factoring approves funding applications and cash advances up to 93% of the total invoice value

-- Bankers Factoring disburses the discount, which is the remaining AR balance less our small factoring fee.
+- Bankers Factoring disburses the discount, which is the remaining AR balance, less our small factoring fee.

 Using Government Contract Financing to Close Cash Flow Gaps

 Servicing government contracts is an excellent way for small businesses to grow their revenue.
 The downside is bridging cash flow gaps caused by your extended payment terms.
-Maintaining reliable cash flow is essential in any industry to offset uncertainty from the market.
+Maintaining reliable cash flow is essential in any industry to offset uncertainty in the market.
 Government contractors must fight economic pressures from budget cuts and political factors.

 Invoice factoring helps offset the complexities around contract reappropriations and agency consolidation.
 Payroll financing is a flexible solution that removes the cash flow burden from government contracts.
-From the initial contract start, your business will have the financing to ramp operations and obtain the resources you require.
+From the initial contract start, your business will have the financing to ramp up operations and obtain the resources you require.